-I’m an Anxiety UK Approved Therapist, a MBACP registered Integrative Counsellor, work with adult individuals one-to-one, specialise in anxiety and depression, and provide individually tailored therapy services for help and support with a range of personal dilemmas and issues.
+I’m an Anxiety UK Approved Therapist, an MBACP registered Integrative Counsellor, work with adult individuals one-to-one, specialise in stress, anxiety and depression, including grief, bereavement and loss, and provide individually tailored therapy services for help and support with a range of personal dilemmas and issues.

 How I work:

 The main idea behind integrative therapy is that you are unique, and what would work perfectly for you is not necessarily what would work for another person.
 As an integrative therapist, I therefore work to make a program of therapy that suits your specific individual needs and issues.

 I abide by BACP’s Ethical Framework for the Counselling Professions, attend regular monthly supervision, and undertake continuing personal and professional development training.